Promote Prevention in Your Life

 - Add information about family-friendly resources on neighborhood websites like Nextdoor and help reduce stigma by letting others know you received support

-- Remind people it’s okay to ask and accept for help
+- Remind people it’s okay to ask for and accept help

 - Recognize a child or family in distress and offer support